katcipis/sophia/notes/articles/unix-beyond.md

 kinds of problems and that the approach to solve one will not work for the other seems fundamental to me.

+In the end this is not binary, almost all software projects will have its own challenges that are quite unique given the context.
+Sometimes the difference is more on the business model, on how you compose existing pieces of technology.
+Sometimes the business idea is novel but also require novel technology to be implemented, on these cases it is tempting to use some technology that almost solves the problem, specially after a successful prove of concept, but failing on seeing the problems that creeps up from using the wrong abstraction and building your business on top of it can be catastrophic.

+Even when the you are entering on a business where solutions already exists, being creative with how you solve it may enable you to be much faster than your competition (this reminds me the book Hackers and Painters), where being creative with the solution is **NOT** solving like everyone else.
+As everything in software, making these decisions is extremelly hard.

 ## Conflict Resolution

 The way conflicts are solved is also very interesting: